hashicorp/terraform/website/docs/language/functions/templatefile.html.md

 })}
 ```

-Given the same input as the `backends.tmpl` example in the previous section,
+Given the same input as the `backends.tftpl` example in the previous section,
 this will produce a valid JSON or YAML representation of the given data
 structure, without the need to manually handle escaping or delimiters.
 In the latest examples above, the repetition based on elements of `ip_addrs` is